Loisel/colorview2d/docs/imod.rst

    Base class for the plugin widgets that can be provided to colorview2d.

-   The widget is a descendant of wx.BoxSizer.
+   The widget is a descendant of `wx.BoxSizer <http://www.wxpython.org/docs/api/wx.BoxSizer-class.html>`_.
    Childs should call init and update upon overwrite.

    :ivar mod: The mod class this widget is assigned to